 If you have a pending honor council case at the end of the term, you receive an "I" (incomplete) grade until the case is resolved.
 We will send you a grade projection via email to help with planning.
 Your grade is updated once the case is resolved.
 The "I" should not remain on your transcript.

 Our goal is to provide an effective and safe learning environment in EECS 280 that is as close as possible to a traditional in-person term.
 We also understand that the pandemic affects students in significant and varied ways, and we will work to ensure all students are able to participate in the course.
 Please reach out to us to discuss specific challenges or needs you have.

 As they have throughout the past two years, policies around academic and public health are subject to change as this pandemic evolves.
 This course will follow all policies issued by the University.
-Please see the UM Campus Blueprint for the most up to date information.
+Please see the UM COVID-19 Response Page for the most up to date information.